Applications are now open for this program for January 2020! Click here to apply now.

 The ‘Business Communication and Leadership’ program (formerly known as the Business Communication & Negotiation Skills program) taught at the University of North Carolina in Charlotte is essential for anyone who wishes to expand their leadership and business communication skills.

 Leaders often set the stage for how well a team develops and works together and great communication skills can go a long way towards achieving this.
 As part of the program you will undertake interactive workshops and team building activities that will give you a chance to develop your negotiations skills and provide with you great insights on how to deal with conflicts in the workplace.
 Over the course of 3 weeks, you will learn about leadership styles and have the opportunity to work on your presentation skills to become adept at producing informative and persuasive presentations.

 Another exciting aspect of the program is the section on business communication for meetings and negotiations.
 In this part of the course, not only will you learn the theory about how to conduct meetings, interviews and negotiations in a US context, but you’ll learn and practice real-world skills.
 You will also study how to enhance creativity and brainstorm effectively.
 To top it all off, you’ll be visiting a range of businesses to put your new skills to the test.
 This is genuinely stepping out of the classroom and into the ‘Real World’.

 ** Details to the program are still subject to final change **

-This seminar series will provide participants the opportunity to discuss and experience Leadership as it applies to American business.
+This seminar series will provide participants the opportunity to discuss and experience communication and leadership as it applies to American business.
 Faculty will address the current themes, listed below, utilising various methods of delivery.
-Participants will depart the course able to appreciate the complexity of communicating well in an organisational environment.
+Participants will depart the course with a greater appreciation of the complexity of communicating well as a leader in an organisational environment.